Dog Body Proportions

 In profile what is commonly called the 'topline' also begins at the withers where the neck ends, and finishes where the tail begins.

 Square, Short or Compact Body

-But the Boxer which does not have the high tail set of a terrier, is also described as having a body that is 'short' or 'compact'.
-Their Breed Standard states that the length of the body from the front of the chest to the rear of the body should equal its height at shoulder.
-Then the length of its 'short' or compact' body is measured behind the set-on of tail (at the end of the croup) as pictured.
+Although the Boxer pictured does not have the high tail set of a terrier, it also has a body that is 'short' or 'compact'.
+Similar to the Airedale, the length of the body from the front of the chest (prosternum) to the rear of the body should equal its height at shoulder.

 Body Longer than Height at Withers

 On the other hand, the Australian Terrier is described as having a body that is rather long in proportion to its height.
 That means compared with the 'square' of the Airedale, it has a chest in front of the 'square' and some buttock behind.

 There are several breeds that have bodies that are required to be longer than their height at shoulder.
 Sometimes a proportional ratio is quoted like the 12:11 of the Weimaraner and 10:9 of the Australian Cattle Dog.
 In other breeds like the Sealyham Terrier it is called oblong or rectangular.

 The length of the body is vital to each breed's general balance and outline.
 With the Breed Standard acting as your guide, once you have developed that elusive 'Eye for a Dog' you will know at a glance whether or not the dog under consideration has a body length that correctly balances its other body proportions.